PaloAltoNetworks/pan.dev/products/access/docs/adem/examples/remote-networks/adem-apis-for-rns.md

 sidebar_label: ADEM Retrieve RN Metrics
 ---

 You can retrieve all the same metrics for Remote Networks as you retrieved for your Mobile Users.
-All the APIs for Mobile Users can be used for endpoint RN by using endpoint-type=rnAgent.
+All the APIs for Mobile Users can be used for endpoint Remote Networks by using endpoint-type=rnAgent.
+In each of the Mobile User APIs replace endpoint-type=muAgent with endpoint-type=rnAgent.
+Remote Agent Score is aggregated across all Remote Networks

 The following shows the portions of the UI widget where the data is displayed for this example: